cumulus13/pypihub_flask/README.md

 PyPihub is a simple local PyPI server with caching and package upload capabilities.
 This server allows you to host your Python packages locally, cache packages from the official PyPI, and supports package uploads via `twine`.

+This version uses Flask.
+If you install via pip, use: `pip install pypihub[flask]`

 ## Key Features

 - **Local Package Hosting**: Host your own Python packages locally